Kick off the new tax year with 50% off our Ltd company accountancy packages!

 Benefits in kind are benefits that employees or directors receive from their company which aren’t included in their salary or wages.
 They’re also sometimes called ‘perks’ or ‘fringe benefits’.

 Not all benefits in kind are treated in the same way by the tax system.
-While some aren’t taxed others will be, and it can be hard to understand where you stand.
-As well as the impact on an employee’s personal tax, National Insurance Contributions are payable by companies on the benefits in kind provided in a tax year.
+Some aren’t taxed, but others are, and it can be hard to figure out where you stand.
+As well as the impact on an employee’s personal tax, National Insurance Contributions are payable by companies on the benefits in kind provided in a tax year, at 13.8% of their determined value.
 That can make it all a little confusing – how do you know which ones apply to you and which ones don’t?

 Thankfully, help is at hand – this article will help you work out what counts as a benefit in kind, which ones apply to you and how to report them to HMRC.